denisecase/johnson-family-cabin/README.md

 Come see:

-- The Twins - two stately pines overlooking the adventures, with their beloved partners nearby
+- The Twins - tall twin pines overlooking the adventures, with their beloved partners nearby
 - Lilly's Lookout - an expansive view of the adventure land
 - Eden's Edge - an exciting rocky wall for climbing and fossil exploration
 - Nora's Nook - a secret, special spot in the forest